-Replacement Scrappy: Tara has come under serious fire by the fanbase for potentially replacing Sophie.
-She has been in the show with her real personality for all of five minutes.
+Replacement Scrappy: Tara came under serious fire by the fanbase for potentially replacing Sophie.

 This is a rare case where it's also true In-Universe, as nobody is happy about Sophie being replaced, and Sophie has to convince all of them individually to accept Tara.

 Rewatch Bonus: Rewatching season five lets you see just how often Nate and Sophie leave the other three to their own devices, preparing them to run the whole operation after those two retire.

 Seasonal Rot: The fifth and final season stretches the premise, and some episodes rely on chance more...though the show remains enjoyable.